pablorenato1/Personal-Assistant/README.md

 AUDIO_PATH=/path/to/save/audio/output.mp3
 SPOTIFY_PATH=/path/to/spotify.exe (Optional: Path to your Spotify executable, if using Windows)
 ```
-Obs.: The path to Spotify.exe is only used if you try any command without having you spotify open
+Obs.: The path to Spotify.exe is only necessary if you try to execute any operation without open you spotify.

 #### How to get CLIENT_ID and CLIENT_SECRET:
-* Well both can be found in you https://developer.spotify.com/dashboard
+* Both can be found in you https://developer.spotify.com/dashboard
     *  If you don't have an 'app' on dashboard create one with the name as you prefer
     * In the "Redirect URIs" option you should put: http://localhost:8000/token

+Obs.: Only change the _Redirect URIs_ if you know what you are doing.
 ### Install project dependencies:

 ```
 pip install -r requirements.txt
 ```
-* Change the name of the json file on **/project/static/python** to auth.json
 ## How to use
 ### Run the Django development server: